Industrial CT Scanning - Services

 How to conduct CT scans

-In order to conduct a Computed Tomography scan, a radiographer must be present to prepare the subject for scanning and calibrate the system in accordance to the purpose of the scan.
+In order to conduct a industrial ct scanning scan, a radiographer must be present to prepare the subject for scanning and calibrate the system in accordance to the purpose of the scan.
 Although there are many steps that are subject to the part being scanned, the following are common steps a radiographer takes to conduct a CT scan:

 Match the part size and material to the appropriate x-ray source with high or low energy exposure depending on the purpose of the scan.